KrzysiekJa/ML-basics-theory/README.md

 (10) Research 0: Project: LogitR and GD vs SGD vs Data sampling (on SPAM data).
 (11) Research 1: (similar) LogitR and GD vs SGD vs Data sampling (on Bank Marketing data).
 ```
+*The first project has better description (also mathematical), but in polish, not english.
+The second one has been made on bigger dataset and has been better done.*
 <br>

 ### Lab 4-6